appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 ## Adding new rows

-In addition to [editing individual cells](#how-to-edit-a-cell), you may allow users to use the Table UI to submit new rows of data.
+In addition to editing individual cells, you can use the Table UI to submit new rows of data.

-### How to add a new row

 <VideoEmbed host="youtube" videoId="uthJ6IrYPXA" title="Table | Add new rows | Enable feature" caption="Enable adding new rows to your table"/>

-:::info
+:::info Important
-If you'd like to add new rows to your table, first ensure that the columns in your Table's properties are marked as [**Editable**](#editable).
+If you'd like to add new rows to your table, ensure that the columns in your Table's properties are marked as [**Editable**](#editable).
 A column can only accept user input if its **Editable** property is checked.
 :::

 1. Select your Table widget and turn on the **Allow adding a row** property.
 2. A new button should appear in the Table's header called 'Add new row'.
 Click this button to add a row of empty cells to the top of the table (or if the Table's [**Default Values**](#default-values) property is filled, the new cells are created with that data).
 3. Once the cells have been filled in with desired values, clicking the "Save" button closes the editing mode and executes the Table's [**onSave**](#events) event.
 This event should contain code to execute a query that sends the new row to the datasource which supplies the table.
 Or, clicking "Discard" removes the new row from the table and triggers the [**onDiscard**](#events-1) event.

+The **properties** that can be used for adding new rows are explained in detail below:

 #### Allow adding a row